WARNING: unbalanced footnote start tag short code found.

 It’s also linked to preventing and managing osteoporosis, calcium kidney stones, exercise-induced asthma, and age-related muscle wasting.
 Above all, alkaline foods are easier on the kidneys.
 The function already declines with age, so it’s important to note.[ref]Cordain, Loren, S. Boyd Eaton, Anthony Sebastian, Neil Mann, Staffan Lindeberg, Bruce A. Watkins, James H. O’Keefe, and Janette Brand-Miller.
 “Origins and evolution of the Western diet: health implications for the 21st century.”
 The American journal of clinical nutrition 81, no. 2 (2005): 341-354.[/ref]

 We can’t forget about the nutrients.
 An alkaline diet is also packed with fiber, antioxidants, and “good” fat.
 It’s also low in sugar, cholesterol, and unhealthy fat.
-This set-up is
+This set-up is amazing for warding off diseases like obesity and cancer.

 To alkalinize your eating habits, focus on these seven foods.